AOSDP/dark-klar/README.md

 # Dark Klar for Android

 _Browse like no one’s watching.
-The new Dark Focus automatically blocks a wide range of online trackers — from the moment you launch it to the second you leave it.
+The new Dark Klar automatically blocks a wide range of online trackers — from the moment you launch it to the second you leave it.
 Easily erase your history, passwords and cookies, so you won’t get followed by things like unwanted ads._

 Dark Klar provides automatic ad blocking and tracking protection on an easy-to-use private browser.